FrankkC24/ScrapAPIML/README.md

-### Node.js Scripts - README.md
+### SpotifyScrap v1.4.2

-This repository contains several Node.js scripts designed to facilitate the setup, build, and execution of an application.
+This repository contains several SpotifyScrap scripts designed to facilitate the setup, build, and execution of an application.
 Below is a description of the purpose of each script:

 #### 1. `setup`